HKUST-Aerial-Robotics/HKUST-ELEC5660-Introduction-to-Aerial-Robotics/README.md

 ### Further development

-1. run ./ini_repo.sh  φst
+1. run ./ini_repo.sh first
+2. create a new branch for development and test
+3. push a pull request to merge your new code into main-branch

 ### Contact

-For qustions and suggestions, please contact TAs
+For qustions and suggestions, please contact TAs [Peize Liu](), [Haokun Wang](hwangeh@connect.ust.hk)